-Current status: In Senegal, 46 per cent of people work in agriculture.
+Current status: In Senegal, 46% of people work in agriculture.
 Two thirds of Senegal's population is under the age of 18 and approximately 200,000 young people enter the job market each year fighting for around 30,000 formal jobs.
-Most informal jobs are in agriculture in rural areas, but the sector is lacking in productivity-it generates only around 16 percent of GDP- hindering the creation of much needed jobs and prospects of improved livelihoods.
+Most informal jobs are in agriculture in rural areas, but the sector is lacking in productivity-it generates only around 16% of GDP which hinders the creation of much needed jobs and prospects of improved livelihoods (Glatzel, 2018).

 Employment from a farmer perspective: Agroecological jobs are virtually non-existent.
-Formalizing the sector, starting with a redistribution of land, would create jobs for young people and women.
+Formalizing the sector starting with a redistribution of land, would create jobs for young people and women.

 Employment from a researcher perspective: A case study from Senegal features a women's union that suggests one pathway to increasing employment in the agroecology sector.
-The farmers union, representing over 1,800 women across all age groups, cultivates around 300 hectares of land.
-They welcome young people and helps them to learn new skills in the union.
-As a group, they invested in a small rice milling facility and the rice they produce gets delivered locally, but also to the capital city, Dakar.
-They named their product Riz Reine (Rice Queen) and built it up to be a trusted brand (Glatzel 2018).
+The farmers union, representing over 1,800 women across all age groups (including young people who help the union members learn new skill), cultivate around 300 hectares of land.
+The union invested in a rice milling facility and the rice they produce is delivered locally, as well as to the capital city, Dakar.
+Their product is named Riz Reine (Rice Queen) and has been structured to become a trusted brand (Glatzel 2018).

-While increasing employment is extremely important, labour can nonetheless be quite a constraint for rice farmers in Senegal.
+While increasing employment is extremely important, labour can nonetheless be a constraint for rice farmers in Senegal.
 Agroecological practices, such as SRI, can increase labour requirements which is not always accessible to farmers (Krupnik et al. 2010).
 This can especially be a concern for women, as they also have domestic work to do (USAID 2010).

 Through policies supporting smaller, community-based rice mills, seed banks, and the provisioning of biological inputs such as natural green manure, employment in the sector could be increased.
-All of these are relatively labour-intensive over conventional alternatives, but interventions requiring investments that are labor-saving may not have such comparative value where labour is more readily available than monetary resources.
-Agroecology can provide more work opportunities, including dignified, meaningful work for smallholder rural producers, particularly since it encourages experimentation, ongoing learning and sharing with peers (Bezner Kerr et al. 2018).
+All of these are relatively labor-intensive in comparison to conventional alternatives, but interventions requiring investments that are labor-saving may not have such comparative value where labor is more readily available than monetary resources.
+Agroecology can provide more work opportunities, including dignified, meaningful work for smallholder rural producers, particularly since it encourages experimentation, ongoing learning, and sharing with peers (Bezner Kerr et al. 2018).

-Employment issues from a civil society perspective: Development of the irrigated rice value chain, with public and private investment in development and mechanization, paves the way for the emergence of professions and service providers in maintenance and care, management, logistics, operation of machinery, etc. However, land policy is a fundamental aspect to be taken first into account, since young people often face severe constraints in accessing the resources that permit them to participate in the value chain.
+Employment issues from a civil society perspective: Development of the irrigated rice value chain, with public and private investment in development and mechanization, paves the way for the emergence of professions and service providers in maintenance and care, management, logistics, operation of machinery and more.
+However, land policy is a fundamental aspect to be taken into account first, since young people often face severe constraints in accessing the resources that permit them to participate in the value chain.
 Population growth and the fragmentation of land ownership due to inheritance are holding back many young people in their desire to engage in lucrative agricultural activities (IPAR 2014).
 In the Senegal River delta, the relative mobility of land through the rental or sale of land (even if these are illegal transactions under the law) facilitates young people's access to land, thus resulting in their greater involvement in agricultural production.
-However, these young people generally have not received the appropriate training and are not prepared to apply agroecological practices required in a productive and sustainable rice farming system.
+However, these young people generally have not received the appropriate training and are not prepared to apply the agroecological practices that are required in productive and sustainable rice farming systems.